Landscape in Bolivia

 7. Real estate startup ‘Ultracasas’ is leading the Bolivian startup scene

-How does the Bolivian government support innovations?
+How does the government support technology and innovation in Bolivia?

 Over decades, Bolivia has mainly operated in the oil and gas industry.
 However, the performance in that sector has declined sharply over the last couple of years.
 In order to boost the Bolivian economy, the government has developed new perspectives.